-Under the Sentencing Guidelines, the first step in determining a defendant's fine range is to determine the base fine.2 The controlling Guideline applicable to the count charged is U.S.S.G. § 2R1.1(d)(1), pursuant to which the base fine is 20% of the approximately \$102.74 million in affected commerce, or approximately \$20.55 million.
+Under the Sentencing Guidelines, the first step in determining a defendant's fine range is to determine the base fine.
+The controlling Guideline applicable to the count charged is U.S.S.G. § 2R1.1(d)(1), pursuant to which the base fine is 20% of the approximately \$102.74 million in affected commerce, or approximately \$20.55 million.

 The next step is to determine the culpability score for a defendant.
 The base culpability score is 5.
 See U.S.S.G. § 8C2.5(a).
 The Defendant is a corporation with more than 5,000 employees, and the offense involved certain high-level personnel of the Defendant, which adjusts the culpability score upward by 5 points.
 See U.S.S.G. § 8C2.5(b)(1).
-The Defendant clearly demonstrated recognition and affirmative acceptance of responsibility for its criminal conduct, which adjusts the culpability score downward by 1 point.
-See U.S.S.G. § 8C2.5(g)(3).
-The resulting total culpability score is 9.
+The Defendant clearly demonstrated recognition and affirmative acceptance of responsibility for its criminal conduct, which adjusts the culpability score is 9.